 Have you ever been through a breakup and are you worried that you will get bad karma for breaking someone’s heart?
 No matter how you feel about your breakup and the relationship you had before it broke up, let me tell you something.
 Your relationships create Karma.
 All relationships create Karma.
 There is a very good chance that you are with the person you are with now (or were with last) because of some Karma that you had to work out with him.

-I can only speak from experience so here’s my story.
+I can only speak from experience so here’s my real-life example of how Karma works in relationships.

 So, I once dated a guy.
 He was a really good guy and I loved him a lot.
 It was the kind of love that cracked my heart open and it was the first time that my love for another human being brought me to tears.
 But then, I grew older and wanted new experiences and wanted to hang out with new people so I broke that good guy’s heart and we parted ways.